jrandleman/EScheme/README.md

 ------------------------------------------------------------------------------
-## Automatically Generated Language Documentation
+## Automatically Generated Language Documentation:

 [doc/primitives.md](https://github.com/jrandleman/EScheme/blob/main/doc/primitives.md) contains the result of executing `(help-markdown)`, which yields a string of the `(help)` directory's contents in alphabetical order as